The mRNA Manufacturing Advantage

 sponsored by Thermo Fisher Scientific

 Within weeks of identifying the SARS-CoV-2 virus, scientists in China had determined its structure and published the information in the public domain.
 Immediately, scientists began working on vaccine designs and, within a matter of weeks, vaccines were undergoing early testing.
-Just eleven months after the discovery of the SARS- CoV-2 virus, regulators in the UK granted emergency-use authorization to not only the first COVID-19 vaccine, but also the first mRNA-based vaccine.
+Just eleven months after the discovery of SARS- CoV-2, regulators in the UK granted emergency-use authorization for not only the first COVID-19 vaccine, but also the first mRNA-based vaccine.
 It was a historic moment.

 The drawbacks of tradition

 Traditional vaccine approaches have worked well.
 Collectively, vaccines have arguably done more good for humanity than any other medical advance.
 However, they are costly, time-consuming, and slow to develop.
 Most vaccines are viral based, using attenuated or inactivated versions of the target virus.
-Examples for viral-based vaccines include ProQuadTM for measles, mumps, rubella, and varicella; RotaTeqTM for rotovirus, AvaximTM for hepatitis A, and many flu vaccines (FluzoneTM, FluLavalTM, and FluadTM among others).
+Examples for viral-based vaccines include ProQuadTM for measles, mumps, rubella, and varicella; RotaTeqTM for rotavirus, AvaximTM for hepatitis A, and many flu vaccines (including FluzoneTM, FluLavalTM, and FluadTM).

-However, growing and subsequently weakening or inactivating the virus requires significant time and money.
+However, growing and subsequently weakening or inactivating the viruses requires significant time and money.
 When scaling up, close attention must be paid to selecting systems able to produce large quantities of a target virus safely, robustly, and as economically as possible.
 With live attenuated viruses, there is a low frequency of reversion to virulence.
-This is particularly problematic for viruses such as dengue, where there are four serotypes, as antibody-dependent enhancement (ADE) is known to occur and neutralizing antibodies for all four serotypes are necessary to confer protection.
+This is particularly problematic for viruses such as dengue, for which there are four serotypes, as antibody- dependent enhancement (ADE) is known to occur, and neutralizing antibodies for all four serotypes are necessary to confer protection.

 mRNA: a platform for success